-Smoke-Free/Tobacco - Free Campus
+Smoke-Free/Tobacco-Free College

-Bellin College is a smoke and tobacco-free campus.
-All areas of the College are designated as nonsmoking/non-vaping/non-tobacco areas.
-Additionally, smoking, vaping or the use of any tobacco products is prohibited on all properties owned, operated, or leased by Bellin College, including the buildings, parking lots, grounds, vehicles, and sidewalks.
-Tobacco products are defined, but not limited to cigarettes, cigars, pipes and chewing tobacco.
-Products that produce the illusion of tobacco use (i.e., ecigarettes) are also prohibited.
+Bellin College is a smoke and tobacco free campus.
+All areas of the College are designated as non-smoking/non-vaping/non-tobacco areas.
+Additionally, smoking, vaping, or the use of any tobacco product is prohibited on all properties owned, operated, or leased by Bellin College, including the buildings, parking lots, grounds, vehicles, and sidewalks.
+Tobacco products are defined, but not limited to, cigarettes, cigars, pipes, hookahs, bidis, kreteks, and chewing tobacco.
+Products that produce the illusion of tobacco use (e.g. e-cigarettes) are also prohibited as they do not promote a healthy lifestyle.